 4. Chapter 7 and Chapter 13 require vehicle titles, deeds, and mortgages.

-The Trustee reviews titles for boats, cars, trailers, and motorcycles that are in your name.
+The Trustee reviews titles for boats, cars, trailers, and motorcycles in your name.
 If you are on the title for mom’s home or car, you must include it.
 The trustee is looking for proof that liens and mortgages were filed correctly.
 It is rare, but in 1 out of 1000 cases, the bank fails to file the lien on the car or mortgage on the home.
 In Jefferson County, we can get the recorded copy of the deed and mortgage for you.
 In rural counties outside Jefferson County, we need the registered copy of your mortgage showing the recorded book and page number.
 The copy from your closing will not have the deed book and page number on it.

 5. Chapter 7 and Chapter 13 require identification, copy of driver license, and social security card or W2.